secretstartups/handbook/customer-success/tam/tam-manager/index.html.md

 #### Assignment Resources

 - [Onboarding Handbook](/handbook/customer-success/tam/onboarding/)
-- Gainsight Dashboard - CS Leadership
+- Gainsight Dashboard - **CS Leadership**

 ### Customer Onboarding Review

 On a regular basis, the TAM Manager should review their team's active Onboarding plays.
 The Onboarding plays can be reviewed with each individual in one-on-one meetings.
 Onboarding is measured by the [time to value metrics](/handbook/customer-success/vision/#time-to-value-kpis).
+Consider:

+1. How many and which accounts are in onboarding?
+1. What do Time to Value metrics look like?
+1. After looking at the detail, what are areas we want to improve and areas to celebrate?

 #### Onboarding Resources

 - [Account Onboarding Handbook](/handbook/customer-success/tam/onboarding/)
-- Gainsight Dashboard - TAM Portfolio or Customer Onboarding
+- Gainsight Dashboard - **TAM Portfolio** or **Customer Onboarding**

 ### Success Plan Review